Transfer operator for the Gauss' continued fraction map. I. Structure of the eigenvalues and trace formulas: Main results

-MAPLE re-confirms this, too.
-Further, the last theorem, for the first time, gives rigorous certificates (though considerable computational time and space resources are needed) to calculate numerically the first few digits of an eigenvalue with any index. \begin{cor}All three claims of the Conjecture are true. \end{cor}
+The operator $\mathcal{L_{\omega}}$ will be soon defined in Subsection \ref{approach}.
+It is important to observe that Theorem \ref{thm2}, for the first time, gives rigorous certificates (though considerable computational time and space resources are needed) to calculate numerically the first few digits of an eigenvalue with any index.